omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

   optionalFiles Space-separated list of files that should be suppressed (i.e. not
                 created) if they would be empty after template processing.
                 Wildcards are NOT accepted.
+  sourceFolders
+                C++ source folders to be created and configured.
+By default, none. nedSourceFolders
+                NED source folders to be created and configured.
+By default, none.

 The following properties can be used to define custom pages in the wizard. <i> is an integer page ID; their ordering defines the order of wizard pages.